 If any of the following fouls are committed, the penalty is ball-in-hand for the opposing player.
-Make certain you have ball-in-hand before you touch the cue ball by confirming it with your opponent.
-Ball-in-hand is the advantage given to a player when their opponent scratches or otherwise fouls, whereupon the player may place the cue ball anywhere on the playing surface.
+Make certain to confirm with your opponent that you have ball-in-hand before you touch the cue ball.

+Ball-in-hand is the advantage given to a player when their opponent fouls, whereupon the player may place the cue ball anywhere on the playing surface.